June 1, 2018

 - Once the hour is up, put the macarons in the oven to bake for 16-20 minutes.
 I usually go more towards 20 minutes.

 - Leave them to cool full on the mats before peeling them off.

-- Once cooled, make your ganache - Add your dark chocolate to a bowl, chopped up.
-Heat your cream in a pan till its just starting to boil, and pour it over the dark chocolate.
+- Once cooled, make your ganache - add your dark chocolate to a bowl, chopped up.
+Heat your cream in a pan until its just starting to boil, and pour it over the dark chocolate.

 - Leave it to sit for 5 minutes, and then stir together.
 Leave again for 5 minutes to cool slightly, and then add to a piping bag.

 - Pipe a smallish amount into the middle of all of the strawberry or vanilla macarons, and then sandwich on the opposite colour/flavour.

 - Put them into the fridge for the ganache to set for an hour or so, and then enjoy!

 - For this recipe I use the following items;

 - These Macarons will last for up to one week in the fridge.